Avaiga/taipy-doc/docs/manuals/userman/sdm/events/understanding-topics.md

-When registering to the Notifier, you can specify which events you want to receive by providing topics.

-A topic is defined by the combination of an optional entity type, an optional entity id, an optional operation, and an optional attribute name.
-The purpose is to be as flexible as possible.
-For example, we can register to:
+Taipy exposes the `Notifier.register()^` method to register to events.
+The registration result is passed to a consumer that processes the events.
+When you register, you specify parameters that define the events you want to process.
+These parameters and the registration mechanism allows you to tailor your event consumer to your application's precise needs.
+For example, you can register to:

-- All actions emitted by Core
+    - All events emitted
-- All behaviors of scenarios
+    - All operations related to scenarios
-- All actions related to a certain data node
+    - All operations related to a specific data node
-- All task creations
+    - All job creations
     - A specific data node update
     - A sequence submission
     - A scenario deletion
     - Job failures

-Topic is defined when you call `Notifier.register()^` method with the following
-parameters:

-- _**entity_type**_: If provided, the listener will be notified for all events related to this entity type.
+To register for event notifications, use the `Notifier.register()` method.
+The following parameters define the events you want to process, like a topic of interest:

+1. `entity_type`
+    - **Type**: `EventEntityType^` (Enum)
+    - **Description**: Specifies the entity type for which you want to receive notifications.
-    Otherwise, the listener will be notified for events related to all entity types.
-The possible entity type values are defined in the `EventEntityType^` enum.
-The possible values are:
+        If omitted, the consumer will be called for events across all entity types.
+The possible entity types are:
+        - `CYCLE`
-    - CYCLE
+        - `SCENARIO`
-    - SCENARIO
+        - `SEQUENCE`
-    - SEQUENCE
+        - `TASK`
-    - TASK
+        - `DATA_NODE`
-    - DATA_NODE
+        - `JOB`
-    - JOB
+        - `SUBMISSION`

+2. `entity_id`
-    - SUBMISSION
+    - **Type**: `str`

-- _**entity_id**_: If provided, the listener will be notified for all events related to this entity.
-    Otherwise, the listener will be notified for events related to all entities.

-- _**operation**_: If provided, the listener will be notified for all events related to this operation.
+    - **Description**: Identifies the specific entity instance to register for.
+If omitted, the consumer will be called of events for all entities of the specified `entity_type`.

-    Otherwise, the listener will be notified for events related to all operations.
-The possible operation values are defined in the `EventOperation^` enum.
-The possible values are:
-    - CREATION
-    - UPDATE
-    - DELETION
+3. `operation`
-    - SUBMISSION
+   - **Type**: `EventOperation^` (Enum)

-- _**attribute_name**_: If provided, the listener will be notified for all events related to this entity's attribute.
+   - **Description**: Specifies the type of operation to monitor (e.g., `CREATION`, `UPDATE`, `DELETION`, `SUBMISSION`).
+If omitted, the consumer will be called for all operations performed on the specified `entity_type`.

-    Otherwise, the listener will be notified for events related to all attributes.
+4. `attribute_name`
+   - **Type**: `str`
+   - **Description**: Targets a specific attribute within an entity.
+This is particularly useful when you are interested in changes to a particular attribute, such as when an attribute's value is updated.
+If omitted, the consumer will be called for changes to all attributes.

 !!! example